Blog Posts

 return f"label: {result['label']}, with score: {round(result['score'], 4)}"

-This is a very simple class that abstracts the code for text generation and sentiment analysis.
-The prompt is tokenized, the length of the encoded sequence is captured, and output is generated.
+This is a very simple class that abstracts the code for text gen and sentiment analysis. the prompt is tokenized, the length of the encoded sequence is captured, and output is generated.
 We then receive the decoded output and return it as the generated text.
+The text returned for generate() will look something like:

 nlp = NLP()